 This might seem like a pretty obvious question.
 You just tie them in a knot, right?
 Wrong!
 Tying your lace-up loafers so that they stay perfectly in place might not be quite as straightforward as you first envisioned.
 For a start, the chances are that the laces will be made of a matching or contrasting leather, rather than fabric, which makes them that little bit harder to secure.

-It’s also worth pointing out that when we’re talking about how to tie loafers, what we are specifically talking about is a Moccasin style shoe.
+It’s also worth pointing out that when we’re talking about how to tie loafers, what we’re specifically talking about is how to tie Moccasin style shoes.
 A Penny Loafer, for example, has no laces at all, although it might have some decorative hardware detailing.
-All in all, really the question should be: how to tie your Moccasins.
+All in all, the question should be: how to tie Moccasin laces.

 Styles of lacing you can adopt to tie loafers